awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 The [Amazon Timestream for InfluxDB](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influxdb.html) [v2](https://docs.influxdata.com/influxdb/v2/) to [v3](https://docs.influxdata.com/influxdb3/enterprise/) migration script allows you to migrate your data from managed InfluxDB v2 to v3.
 The script uses the InfluxDB [v2](https://docs.influxdata.com/influxdb/v2/api/v2/) and [v3](https://docs.influxdata.com/influxdb3/enterprise/api/v3/) APIs, the [Influx CLI](https://docs.influxdata.com/influxdb/v2/reference/cli/influx/), and the [InfluxDB v2 daemon](https://docs.influxdata.com/influxdb/v2/reference/cli/influxd/) to [backup](https://docs.influxdata.com/influxdb/v2/reference/cli/influx/backup/) data, [translate backed-up data to line protocol](https://docs.influxdata.com/influxdb/v2/reference/cli/influxd/inspect/export-lp/), and [ingest the line protocol data to InfluxDB v3](https://docs.influxdata.com/influxdb3/enterprise/api/v3/#operation/PostWriteLP).

 The script is available standalone or as part of an automated solution that deploys an EC2 instance with the script and all prerequisites installed.
-If you already have your backed-up data, a separate script that ingests to InfluxDB v3 is provided, [`influxdb_v3_ingestion.py`](./app/influxdb_v3_ingestion.py).
+If you already have your backed-up data, a separate script that ingests to InfluxDB v3 is provided, `influxdb_v3_ingestion.py`.
+See the [**InfluxDB v3 Ingestion**](#influxdb-v3-ingestion) section below for more information.

 ## Standalone Usage